© 2006 - 2023 brand-newhomes.co.uk - All rights reserved

 Nearly all homes are badly built

 People who buy a new home actually do so expecting it to have defects!
 They wouldn’t buy a new car that way.
 It is a sad fact that 93%* of all new homes buyers find preventable defects when they move in.
 Even worse, is that after reporting their problems, most of the large builders treat the complaints with complete indifference and their customers with contempt.
 Our own forum has many stories which show just how little house builders actually care about the quality of the homes they build and the service they give to their buyers after they have moved in.
 This is by far the biggest disadvantage of buying a brand new home.
-You will probably be buying trouble!
+You will almost certainly be buying trouble!

 *Source HBF Customer Satisfaction Survey average 2006-2015 surveys